kelvink96/kelvink96/README.md

 ## Hey there, I'm Kelvin Kiptum 👋

-A dynamic software engineering graduate from Nairobi, Kenya with 5+ years of experience.
+A dynamic software engineering graduate with 5+ years of experience.
 Passionate about turning creative sparks into seamless applications through technological experimentation.
 Experienced in crafting intuitive solutions and translating innovative concepts into user-friendly applications.
 Thrives on transforming the way we experience technology, one line of code at a time.

 Enthusiastic pioneer, constantly seeking the next big thing in tech.
-Eager to apply my passion and skills at Alternate Limited to bring ideas to life.
+Eager to apply my passion and skills to bring your ideas to life.

 ## Tech stack
 - Typescript/JavaScript